mahinulabid1/stack/README.md

 ## Download and Test
 Follow this step to test:
-* Download this repo by clicking this link :
+* Download or clone this repo
 * Add this folder to `vs code workspace`.
 * Start development server:
 ```console